nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 * <`evidence_set`> <`disjoint`> <`reference_set`>

-Both the Reference Values and Evidence sets MUST NOT be the empty set.
+The Reference Values and Evidence sets may be the empty set.

 The set of sets data type definitions are as follows: